 The City of Gold Coast is Australia's sixth largest city, with an estimated population of over 560,000 people.
-The city's population density is 417 people per square kilometer, making it the most populated non-state capital city in the country.
-The Gold Coast is located 66km south-southeast of Brisbane and is 1402 square kilometers in size.
+As of 2017, the population estimate increased to 591,356, making it the largest non-capital cities in Australia.
+The city has seen significant population growth since the 1920s and is one of the top tourist destinations, luring in residents and tourists alike with its beautiful coasts, thriving nightlife, and natural beauty.
+Gold Coast is located 66km south-southeast of Brisbane and is positioned in the Queensland state.

 The city is famous for its 57 kilometers of beaches and is one of the country's premier tourist destinations.
 The Gold Coast is a magnet for Chinese visitors in particular, with 295,000 visiting in 2016, a 38% increase on the preceding 12 months.
-China is the biggest source of international visitors to the Gold Coast, and on average accounted for as much as 23% of international visitor spend in the region.
+China is the most significant source of international visitors to the Gold Coast, and on average accounted for as much as 23% of foreign visitor spending in the region.
 In 2014 there were 3.5 million overnight domestic visitors and 7,819,000 international visitors.

 Gold Coast is one of Australia's fastest growing regions, with its population expected to reach as many as 820,000 by 2035.
 Between 2011 and 2016, the annual growth rate was between 1.28% and 2.25%, which added approximately 2,098 to 11,614 to the overall population every year.
 The region's booming tourism industry means that there are lots of job opportunities, and so many people move here for work, which contributes to population growth.
 Even before the city was known as the Gold Coast (1958), it had experienced strong population growth.
 This growth continued throughout the 20th century, welcoming people from all over the world.